DocumentationBook/SphinxDocumentation/tutorial/events/index.rst

    self.events.emit('config-inited', self.config)

-By this moment, the ``app`` object has collected the initial configuration from the ``conf.py`` file and is now sharing this data with those handlers that are subscribed to the 'config-inited' event.
+By the moment of issuing the event, the ``app`` object has collected the initial configuration from the ``conf.py`` file and is now sharing this data with those handlers that are subscribed to the 'config-inited' event.

-The easiest way to read the configuration is to add a handler to the ``conf.py`` file, because Sphinx executes this file before it emits any event.
+The easiest way to read the configuration is to add a handler to the ``conf.py`` file, because Sphinx executes this file before it emits any events.
 Creating a handler consists of the following steps:

 #.
 Find out the handler signature, that is, a set of its parameters.
 Follow these rules: